arnavdesk/Sachin/README.md

 The application runs on `node.js` and `mongodb` so before cloning the repository and starting the development server make sure your computer has [node.js](https://nodejs.org/en/download/) and [mongodb](https://www.mongodb.com/download-center) installed on it.

 ### Quick Start
+Use the below commands in the given order to run the project on your development machine.

 ```bash
 # Clone the repository
 git clone https://github.com/invalidtoken/Sachin